Learn how to use Myron Golden’s four levels of value so you can chart a path toward greater responsibility and greater income.

 Level 4: Imagination

 Your mind is your greatest resource to create wealth.
-People in Level 4 are the idea people.
+People in Level 4 of the 4 levels of value are the idea people.
 The ones who find a way to better the lives of everyone.
 These are the dreamers who change the very structure of entire industries.
 But you don’t have to be Steve Jobs, Walt Disney, or Oprah Winfrey to be in Level 4.
 You can integrate Level 4 thinking into any business.

 The income for Level 4 can range from $1,000,000 to Billions.
 The bigger your ideas, the more people they serve.
 And the more people you serve, the more value you will receive back from the marketplace.
 In Level 4, all you do is focus on creating ideas that serve the masses.

-Here is an example that breaks down what a progression through all four levels can look like:
+Here is an example that breaks down what a progression through all 4 levels of value can look like:

 This is a simplified example, but you can see how powerful leveling up can be.
 As you level up, your influence and impact grows.
 You provide value to more people and you get paid more because of it.
 As you level up, you use systems and talented people to handle tasks—you work on your business instead of in your business.
 You buy back your time so you can pour more of it into your “why”, your passion, your calling.